-Officials may try to keep their jobs by sticking to the government’s line of cannabis being a harmful drug when used recreationally and that it should remain illegal.
+Officials may try to keep their jobs by sticking to the government’s line of cannabis is a harmful drug when used recreationally and that it should remain illegal.
 However, they are beginning to be forced by the available evidence to commit to the view that there are significant medicinal benefits that may be available from cannabis.

 This extensive review highlights the contradiction of a Schedule 1 drug, which has by definition no medicinal value, having significant medicinal value in a wide variety of applications.
 As a result, the chief medical officer for England and chief medical advisor to the UK government recommends, therefore, that cannabis and safe synthetic cannabinoids be removed from Schedule 1 in order to make it more available for prescription and study.
 In this review, recreational use is not assessed.
 However, UK laws are expected to change.

 Here is the full scientific article if you wish to download it.